Criminal Regulatory & Inquests

 - HTC in relation to an inquest in which it was initially suspected that a fire, which caused the death of five members of a family was caused by an HTC charger connected to a Blackberry mobile phone.
 (The Coroner found no evidence to support such a finding).
 Instructed by Hogan Lovells.

-- Statoil in relation to the inquests into the deaths caused by Al Qaeda terrorists at the In Amenas gas installation in Algeria.
+- Statoil in the Inquests into the deaths caused by Al Qaeda terrorists during a brutal attack which resulted in the loss of forty innocent people at a gas installation in Algeria.
 Instructed by Hogan Lovells.

-He also acted as independent counsel to the individual officers of the FA who were called to give evidence to the Hillsborough Inquests.
+- Hillsborough Inquests – he acted as independent counsel to the individual officers of the FA who were called to give evidence.

 “He is a very strong and passionate advocate.” – Chambers UK 2017 (Health and Safety)